Andriamanitra/coctus/README.md

 ### (Option 3) Build from source (recommended for developers)

-This method requires `git` and a relatively recent (1.73+ should work) version of the Rust toolchain.
+This method requires `git` and a relatively recent (1.74.1+) version of the Rust toolchain.
 ```
 $ git clone https://github.com/Andriamanitra/coctus
 $ cargo install --path=.